-Vote Required; Shares Entitled To Vote; Principal Shareholders
+Vote Required; Shares Entitled to Vote; Principal Shareholders

 The presence in person or by proxy of holders of a majority of the outstanding shares of the Company's Class A Common Stock will constitute a quorum for the transaction of business at the Company's Annual Meeting.
-Assuming that a quorum is present, the election of directors will require the affirmative vote of a plurality of the shares of Class A Common Stock represented and entitled to vote at the Annual Meeting and the ratification of the designation of Deloitte & Touche LLP to audit Bel's books and accounts for 2007 will require the affirmative vote of a majority of the votes cast with respect to such proposal.
+Assuming that a quorum is present, the election of directors will require the affirmative vote of a plurality of the shares of Class A Common Stock represented and entitled to vote at the Annual Meeting and the ratification of the designation of Deloitte & Touche LLP to audit Bel's books and accounts for 2010 will require the affirmative vote of a majority of the votes cast with respect to such proposal.
 For purposes of determining the votes cast with respect to any matter presented for consideration at the Annual Meeting, only those cast "for" or "against" will be included.
 Abstentions and broker non-votes will be counted only for the purpose of determining whether a quorum is present at the Annual Meeting.
-Holders of Class A Common Stock are not entitled to cumulative voting in the election of directors.
+Broker non-votes occur when brokers who hold their customers' shares in street name submit proxies for such shares on some matters, but not others.
+Generally, this would occur when brokers have not received any instructions from their customers.
+In these cases, the brokers, as the holders of record, are permitted to vote on "routine" matters.
+Effective January 1,